-Data security refers to protection of data, such as a database, from destructive forces and from the unwanted actions of unauthorized users.
-Encryption is the conversion of electronic data into another form, called ciphertext, which cannot be easily understood by anyone except authorized parties.
-Encryption algorithms play a critical role in the security assurance of IT systems and communications as they can provide not only confidentiality, but also the following key elements of security:
+Data security refers to the protection of data, such as a database, from destructive forces and the unwanted actions of unauthorised users.
+Encryption is the conversion of electronic data into another form, called ciphertext, which cannot be easily understood by anyone except authorised parties.
+Encryption algorithms play a critical role in the security assurance of IT systems and communications as they can provide not only confidentiality but also the following key elements of security:

-Encryption is also used to protect data in transit, for example data being transferred via networks (e.g. the Internet, e-commerce), mobile phones, wireless microphones, wireless intercom systems, Bluetooth devices and ATMs.
-Data should also be encrypted when transmitted across networks in order to protect against eavesdropping of network traffic by unauthorized users.
+Encryption is also used to protect data in transit, for example, data being transferred via networks (e.g. the Internet, e-commerce), mobile phones, wireless microphones, wireless intercom systems, Bluetooth devices and ATMs.
+Data should also be encrypted when transmitted across networks in order to protect against eavesdropping of network traffic by unauthorised users.
 Encryption algorithms are divided into two categories: symmetric and asymmetric.

-Deception Technology is the integration of deception tactics into security tools and automation, meant to attract intruders away from real assets and trap or detain them in areas modeled after real storage or network areas.
-By misdirecting the attacker early in the infiltration process, the technology can minimize the damage caused and gain an opportunity to learn from the attacker’s methods and behavior while they are distracted.
+Deception Technology is the integration of deception tactics into security tools and automation, meant to attract intruders away from real assets and trap or detain them in areas modelled after real storage or network areas.
+By misdirecting the attacker early in the infiltration process, the technology can minimise the damage caused and gain an opportunity to learn from the attacker’s methods and behaviour while they are distracted.

 Easy integration with hundreds of Your favorite applications